 Whereas, altruist surrogacy, the surrogate has a relationship with the intended parents, and no monetary involvement allowed.

-A few years before, commercial surrogacy was very much popular practice and spread across the international borders.
+A few years before, commercial surrogacy was a very much popular practice and spread across international borders.

 Reproductive tourism started to improve the accessibility of reproductive technologies.